Deficuet/UnityKt/README.md

   - Folder
     - Files under the folder only, or
     - All reachable files under the folder, recursively.
-  - ByteArray, bytes of a asset bundle file.
+  - ByteArray, bytes of an asset bundle file.
     - A `String` is required as the identifier "file name" of this `ByteArray`.
 - UnityAssetManager
   - The entry point of loading object.
 It contains all objects read from all files that are loaded through it, except `AssetBundle` objects.
-  - Use `UnityAssetManager.new(...)` with two parameters `assetRootFolder` and `readerConfig` to get an instance.
+  - Use `UnityAssetManager.new(...)` with three parameters `assetRootFolder`, `readerConfig` and `debugOutput` to get an instance.
-    - `assetRootFolder` is optional and it can be a `java.io.File`, `java.nio.file.Path` or just a `String`.
+    - `assetRootFolder` is optional (nullable), and it can be a `java.io.File`, `java.nio.file.Path` or just a `String`.
 When present, it will be used by `PPtr` to look for object according to the `mDependencies` in the `AssetBundle` object of the file.
     - `readerConfig` is the loading configuration and is also optional.
+    - `debugOutput` is a lambda function takes a `String`.
+It is used to redirect the debug information.
+By default, it does nothing.
 - Loading Configurations
   - When loading file(s)/folder/ByteArray, an optional `ReaderConfig` can also be passed to override the configuration given to the manager, or the configuration given to the manager will be used by default.
   - The configuration will be applied **before** loading.